hazeeq911/Driver-Drowsiness-Detection/README.md

 # Dataset Preparation
 All dataset were collected locally and are of original images.
 [Roboflow](https://roboflow.com/), a website to annotate the images.
 2 classes were annotated which were; Open Eyes and Closed Eyes.
 Dataset was then uploaded to Google Drive.
-Dataset was named as drowsiness.
+DATASET WAS NAMED AS drowsiness.

 # Model Creation
 [Model](https://colab.research.google.com/drive/1tXKlUt1uDqrg5XhFfyBRrxSUL2r9S8pA#scrollTo=kfU0Mn2S_4V_) was built and trained using [Google Colab](https://colab.research.google.com/)